-Almost half of the total volume share in retail channels is expected to be held by electronics and appliances specialists, with these retailers set to gain ground over the forecast period.
-Sales in this channel will benefit from the rising number of outlets nationwide, a professional approach, wide product availability, and the strong promotion of its products, with regular discounts.
+Almost half of the total volume sales of retail channels are expected to be generated by electronics and appliances specialists, with these retailers set to gain ground over the forecast period.
+Sales in this channel will benefit from the rising number of outlets nationwide, a professional approach, wide product availability, and the strong promotion of products, with regular discounts.

 Delivery: